xcp-ng/xcp-ng-org/docs/management/hosts-pools.md

 ## Changing Dom0 screen resolution {#dom0-screen-resolution}

-XCP-ng doesn't touch the screen resolution by default and keep the one used at boot (usually from the firmware).
-However, in some cases, it may be useful to increase the screen resolution or adjust it for specific needs or to workaround some display hardware limitations.
+XCP-ng doesn't touch the screen resolution by default and keeps the one used at boot (usually from the firmware).
+However, in some cases, it may be useful to increase the screen resolution or adjust it for specific needs, or to work around some display hardware limitations.

 :::warning
-Xen versions prior `4.17.6-9.5` unconditionally reconfigure the display to highest screen resolution regardless of `vga` parameter when booting in UEFI mode.
+In XCP-ng, Xen versions prior to `4.17.6-9.5` unconditionally reconfigured the display to the highest screen resolution, regardless of the `vga` parameter when booting in UEFI mode.
+An update fixing this was released in August 2026.
 :::

-You can add to Xen command-line a `vga` parameter in order to try changing resolutions.
+You can add to the Xen command-line a `vga` parameter in order to try changing resolutions.

-The parameter follows this format `vga=gfx-WxHx24` (where W is screen width and H is screen height, 24 being the standard 8bpp color depth), for instance, `vga=gfx-1920x1080x24` configures a 1920x1080 (1080p 16:9) screen resolution.
+The parameter follows the `vga=gfx-WxHx24` format (where W is screen width and H is the screen height, 24 being the standard color depth of 8 bits per color channel).
+For instance, `vga=gfx-1920x1080x24` configures a 1920x1080 (1080p 16:9) screen resolution.

-This can be configured either temporarily from GRUB (editor) or permanently using
+This can be configured either temporarily at boot time from GRUB's boot menu (press "e"), or permanently, using

 <Terminal shell title="root@xcp-ng-host — Change Dom0 screen resolution">{`
 /opt/xensource/libexec/xen-cmdline --set-xen "vga=gfx-WxHx24"